mcustiel/test-seminar-lemundo/README.md

 * Having a correct state in server
 * When a request is incorrect
-* Then I see a http response witht status code 400 and containing the error message in the body
+* Then I see a http response with status code 400 and containing the error message in the body

 ### 6. Constraints